Lightning Map — Connecticut

 Stay Indoors During Storms

-With 25 thunderstorm days annually in Connecticut, having a plan for when storms strike is essential.
+With 25 thunderstorm days annually in Connecticut, it's still worth being prepared when storms do occur.
 Avoid windows and stay away from plumbing.

 Monitor Lightning Activity

 Use Lightning Tracker to get real-time alerts when storms approach your area in Connecticut.
-Early warning can save lives.
+Early awareness helps you make safer decisions.

 Outdoor Safety